michaelfester/tabloid/README.md

 The extension consists of four keyboard shortcuts:

-* Alt-Shift-L: move Tab one position to the right
+* Alt-Shift-L: Move Tab Right
-* Alt-Shift-H: move Tab one position to the left
+* Alt-Shift-H: Move Tab Left
-* Alt-Shift-K: move Tab to the first position
+* Alt-Shift-K: Move Tab to Start Position
-* Alt-Shift-J: move Tab to the last position
+* Alt-Shift-J: Move Tab to End Position

 ## Tabasco

 A separate extension, tabasco, adds the following shortcuts to Chrome

-* Close other Tabs
+* Close Other Tabs
-* Close Tabs to the right
+* Close Tabs to the Right
 * Pin Tab

 Chrome extensions currently only allow for a maximum of four shortcuts, which is why they are not included in tabloid.